danterazo/abusive-language-detection/README.md

 #### `build_manual_lexicon()`
 Another wrapper function.
 This calls helper functions to import and process the manually-tagged lexicons.
-Finally, it combines them into one dataframe and exports it.
+Finally, it combines them into one DataFrame and exports it.
 - Params
     - None
 - Return